maddinenisri/serverless-infra/README.md

 This infrastructure includes:

 - Private S3 bucket with CloudFront OAI access
+- CloudFront with path-based routing for API requests
-- API Gateway with CORS configuration
+- API Gateway with CORS configuration and proper integration with CloudFront
 - IAM least privilege policies
 - SQS with server-side encryption and dead-letter queue
 - DynamoDB with server-side encryption and point-in-time recovery